-The term load management has picked up a lot of traction in the last 5-10 years implying many teams use that as an excuse to rest some of their players.
-However, often that rest isn’t because of an injury, personal reasons, or something else, with players being completely healthy to play, but for some reason, they are not.
-Teams and especially star players on specific squads do this from time to time, and it’s a trend that became a common thing nowadays.
+The term load management has picked up a lot of traction in the last 5-10 years meaning many teams use that as an excuse to rest some of their players.
+However, often that rest isn't because of an injury, personal reasons, or something else, with players being completely healthy and ready to play, but for some reason, they are not.
+Teams and especially star players on specific squads do this from time to time, and it's a common trend nowadays.

-When it comes to load management, it’s always great to hear what former NBA players think about the subject.
-In a recent interview for Posted Up, HOF player Julius Erving talked about his views on it saying it’s strange that players make so much money and still decide to sit out on games even though they are healthy.
-Erving has that old-school mindset in which they considered every game equally important and said he would play in every game if he was getting paid that much; there is no way he would sit out.
+When it comes to load management, it's always great to hear what former NBA players think about the subject.
+In an interview for Posted Up, HOF player Julius Erving talked about his views on it, saying it's strange that players make so much money and still decide to sit out on games even though they are healthy.
+Erving has that old-school mindset in which they considered every game equally essential and said he would play in every game if he were getting paid that much; there is no way he would sit out.

-Erving makes it clear that load management is a new concept developed and accepted within the closed NBA community.
-Even though it doesn’t sound like a big surprise, Erving is against this new trend because it essentially hurts the game as a product.
+Erving clarifies that load management is a new concept developed and accepted within the closed NBA community.
+Even though it doesn't sound like a big surprise, Erving is against this new trend because it essentially hurts the game as a product.

-Even though many disagree with the reasons for resting players, it’s evident it will not go away anytime soon.
+Even though many disagree with the reasons for resting players, it's evident it will not go away anytime soon.
 More and more teams enforce that on their players even if they want to play.
-They see them as critical assets, and rightfully so, it’s a wise business decision if you look at things from their perspective.
-The league started punishing teams for blatantly showcasing they are resting their players, but they can’t really do much about it when you look at the grand scheme of things.
+They see them as critical assets, and rightfully, it's seen as a wise business decision if you look at things from their perspective.
+As a response, the NBA started punishing teams for blatantly showcasing they are resting their players and will introduce new ways to limit load management as much as possible.
+However, they can't really do much about it when you look at the grand scheme of things.
 The players have their say in all of this, and there are a few bright examples in the NBA that constantly show up ready to play.